Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

 QB Jarrett Stidham, Denver Broncos, 0.5 passing touchdowns - Higher (0.76x)

-Stidham has thrown a touchdown pass in each of his last two games in which he's played significant minutes.
+Stidham has played well in limited action, throwing for a touchdown pass in each of his last two games in which he's played significant minutes.
 In a 27-14 loss to the Las Vegas Raiders on Jan.
 7, 2024, he completed 20 of 34 passes for 272 yards and one touchdown with one interception.
 The SportsLine Model projects one touchdown pass, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR Davante Adams, Los Angeles Rams, 4.5 receptions - Higher (1.05x)